 Evening Drinks at Vouliagmeni Lake

 When night falls, head to Vouliagmeni Lake.
-This mysterious brackish coloured lake sits on top of thermal springs that are rumoured to have healing properties.
+This mysterious brackish-coloured lake sits on top of thermal springs that are rumored to have healing properties.
 Beneath the lake is a labyrinth-like network of underwater tunnels that have never been fully explored.

 Day Four: Mykonos

-Wave goodbye to the ancient streets of Athens today as you depart for Mykonos – one of the most picturesque and well-loved islands in the Cyclades.
+Wave goodbye to the ancient streets of Athens today as you depart for Mykonos.
+This is one of the most picturesque and well-loved islands in the Cyclades.